Decatur Trenching and Excavation Accidents Lawyers

 Many construction projects require trenching or excavation for power lines, wells, septic tanks, and other purposes.
 While these activities are quite common, they are not without their dangers.
 There are hazards involved, and if a worker is caught in an unsafe situation, they can face catastrophic injuries and even death.

-If you or a loved one has been injured or killed in a trenching or excavation accident, the Decatur personal injury lawyers at Shiver Hamilton Campbell can help.
+If you or a loved one has been injured or killed in a trenching or excavation accident, the Decatur trenching and excavation accidents lawyers at Shiver Hamilton Campbell can help.
 We’ll give you the legal advice you need and guide you through the process of liability and recovery.

 Common Trenching and Excavation Safety Hazards